 English ‘drop in’ Clinic: 12.30-13:00

 - Mrs Burns: Thursdays E3

 Any pupil who feels they need a little extra input or has specific questions that need answering regarding their class work or exam preparation.

 English 'Write Club' (Mrs A Herlihy)

 Play games with words and use a range of materials for inspiration to start to create a portfolio of pieces – from poetry, through fiction and non-fiction prose to scripts.
-All Welcome, Thursdays 12.55-1.25 in E4
+All Welcome, Thursdays 12.30-1.00 in E4 (bring your lunch).

 Maths Clinic is on Monday in M1 and Wednesday in M4 at 12 30.